 Controlling grassy weeds is difficult, especially if preemergent herbicides weren’t applied or fail to provide acceptable control.
-Very few options are available for post-emergent control of grassy weeds in certain warm-season grasses like bermudagrass and zoyisagrass turf.
-Without viable options for control, many turf areas have been taken over by undesirable weeds.
+Very few options are available for post-emergent control of grassy weeds in bermudagrass and zoyisagrass, especially in Florida or in landscape turf.

-Two spot-treatment applications at 9.6 fl. oz./10,000 ft.2 on a 14- to 21-day interval provide consistent control of mature weeds — even in the summer, when other chemistries often struggle.
-For best results, Manuscript should be applied in 40 gallons of water per acre with 0.5% v/v of Adigor.
-Target weeds should be actively growing – in other words, not under stress from drought or other factors – to maximize absorption and translocation of the active ingredient.
+For best results, Manuscript should be applied in 40 gallons of water per acre with 0.64 fl. oz. of Adigor per gallon of spray solution.
+Target weeds should be actively growing – not under stress from drought or other factors – to maximize absorption and translocation of the active ingredient.

 Watch the following video from GCSAA TV about the efficacy of Manuscript:

 |Manuscript was mixed with MSO at 0.5% v/v and applied twice on a 14-day interval.
 Source: Granada Golf Course, Coral Gables, Florida, 2014.|